-GameStop rumoured to end its loyalty program in Canada
+GameStop rumoured to end its current loyalty program in Canada

-A credible source indicates that GameStop is ending its loyalty program in Canada.
+A credible source says that GameStop is ending its loyalty program in Canada.
 This news comes from the well-known Canadian X (formerly Twitter) user Lbabinz.

 I’m hearing from multiple sources that GameStop is discontinuing their GameStop Edge Rewards program https://t.co/eq5pjo6FSF